 - Everyone (Public) anyone may access the platform.
 This is useful for public communities where the audience is potentially unknown.

-NOTE: Anyone can view the platform but authentication is required to interact (e.g. create an idea, comment etc.).
+NOTE: Anyone can view the platform but authentication is required to interact (e.g. create an idea, comment etc.) unless the Anonymous Voting setting is enabled.

 - Members of this platform allows anyone who has been explicitly invited to access the platform.